dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

   - **AspireSample.ApiService**: An ASP.NET Core Minimal API project is used to provide data to the frontend.
 This project depends on the shared **AspireSample.ServiceDefaults** project.

   - **AspireSample.Web**: An ASP.NET Core Blazor App project with default .NET Aspire service configurations, this project depends on the **AspireSample.ServiceDefaults** project.

+- **.NET Aspire App Host**: A standalone **.AppHost** project that can be used to orchestrate and manage the different projects and services of your app.

+- **.NET Aspire Service Defaults**: A standalone **.ServiceDefaults** project that can be used to manage configurations that are reused across the projects in your solution related to [resilience](/dotnet/core/resilience/http-resilience), [service discovery](../service-discovery/overview.md), and [telemetry](./telemetry.md).

 Use Visual Studio or the .NET CLI to create new apps using these project templates.
 Explore additional .NET Aspire project templates in the [.NET Aspire samples](https://github.com/dotnet/aspire-samples) repository.